 - Observable patterns of abnormally slow or fast movement

-Many health conditions, like epilepsy, cancer, diabetes or other chronic illnesses, can increase the risk of depression in a child.
-Our pediatric psychologists at CHOC Children’s are part of the care teams for CHOC’s many treatment programs, both inpatient and outpatient.
+Many health conditions, like epilepsy, cancer, diabetes or other chronic illnesses, can increase the risk of childhood depression.
+Our pediatric psychologists at CHOC are part of the care teams for CHOC’s many treatment programs, both inpatient and outpatient.
 That means both a child’s physical and mental health needs are always being met.

 What should I do if I think my child is depressed?